isa-group/sla-wizard/README.md

 ### 5. Remove testing resources

-Once testing completes, make use of the following command to remove containers and generated files:
+Make use of the following command once testing completes to remove containers and generated files:

 ```bash
 npm run test_cleanup